 ARCserve Backup File Server Suite 12.5

-One of the biggest challenges facing any organization that works with high volumes of sensitive, personally identifiable or valuable data is managing that data's backup.
-Even on smaller networks, the amount of data that resides in spreadsheets, documents and other application files and that is essential to day-to-day operations can grow rapidly – and be tricky to back up centrally.
+One of the biggest challenges facing any organization that works with large volumes of sensitive, personally identifiable or valuable data is managing that data's backup.
+Even on small networks, the amount of data that resides in spreadsheets, documents and other application files and that is essential to day-to-day operations can grow rapidly – and be tricky to back up centrally.

 And as storage for even small servers approaches terabyte capacity, running backup on those servers takes longer and longer – sometimes approaching the whole night and into the following workday.

 CA has simplified the task of putting together backup solutions with a collection of ARCserve Backup suites that handle specific backup tasks: file backup, mail system backup, database backup and virtualized server backup.
 Each bundles together a set of CA's ARCserve software tools, plus XOsoft data replication software to move data offline from production servers for backup.

 I took a look at CA's latest ARCserve Backup File Server Suite, Version 12.5, and found it well-suited to the task of creating a structured backup environment for data files without bogging down local servers during backup processing.
 Small to midsize organizations with a large volume of data stored in a shared file space as application files would derive a significant benefit from the File Server Suite – and probably from at least one other configuration of the ARCserve and XOsoft products.